FoldingCommunity/fah-viewer/README.md

 ## Debug Build
 To build in debug mode add `debug=1 optimze=0` to all of the *scons* commands.

+## Building the Package
+To build a package for your system you can run:

+    scons -C $FAH_VIEWER_HOME package

 ## Troubleshooting
 ### Build Errors
-If encounter errors during the build process you can try bulding in non-strict mode by adding `strict=0` to the *scons* commands.
-This tells the bulid system to not treat compile warnings as errors.
+If you encounter errors during the build process you can try bulding in non-strict mode by adding `strict=0` to the *scons* commands.
+This tells the build system to not treat compile warnings as errors.

 ### SCons Configuration Errors
-If a build fails usually SCons will create a file called *config.log*.
+If a build fails, SCons will usually create a file called *config.log*.
 If you look towards the end of the file you can often see exactly what failed.
 When reporting build problems it is a good idea to include this file in the report.

 ### Resetting SCons
 Sometimes SCons get's messed up.
 This can happen if it is interrupted during the configuration process.
-You can delete SCons' data and start again with the following command:
+You can delete SCons' data and start again with the following commands:

 In Windows: